veilair/react-native-development/CONTRIBUTING.md

 # Contribution Guidelines

-Please ensure your pull request adheres to the following guidelines:
+# Contributing

+Your contributions are always welcome!

+## Guidelines

+* Add one link per Pull Request.
+    * Make sure the PR title is in the format of `Add project-name`.
+    * Write down the reason why the library is awesome.
+* Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
+    * Keep descriptions concise and **short**.
+* Add a section if needed.
+    * Add the section description.
+    * Add the section title to Table of Contents.
-- Search previous suggestions before making a new one, as yours may be a duplicate.
+* Search previous Pull Requests or Issues before making a new one, as yours may be a duplicate.
-- Suggested packages should be tested and documented.
-- Make an individual pull request for each suggestion.
-- Use the following format: `[PACKAGE](LINK) - DESCRIPTION.`
-- New categories, or improvements to the existing categorization are welcome.
-- Keep descriptions short and simple, but descriptive.
-- End all descriptions with a full stop/period.
-- Check your spelling and grammar.
+* Check your spelling and grammar.
-- Make sure your text editor is set to remove trailing whitespace.
+* Remove any trailing whitespace.

 Thank you for your suggestions!